Taronga Zoo to Balmoral Beach Walk

 Athol Bay

-The track follows the shoreline around Athol Bay, offering great views of the Harbour.
-You can visit Athol Beach, a secluded stretch of sand directly in front of the walking track, facing Athol Bay.
+The track hugs the shoreline around Athol Bay, providing stunning views of the Harbour.
+You’ll pass by Athol Beach, a quiet, secluded stretch of sand right next to the walking track, facing Athol Bay.

 2. Bradleys Head

-The trail continues past Athol Bay and arrives at Bradleys Head, a unique and historical spot in Sydney Harbour National Park.
+The trail continues past Athol Bay and leads to Bradleys Head, a unique and historically significant spot within Sydney Harbour National Park.

-Bradleys Head is home to the foremast of HMAS Sydney, a light cruiser that was broken up on Cockatoo Island in 1929.
-It was erected at Bradleys Head in 1934 and serves as a monument for all Australian ships lost and all Australian sailors killed at war.
+Bradleys Head features the foremast of HMAS Sydney, a light cruiser dismantled on Cockatoo Island in 1929.
+The mast was erected here in 1934 as a memorial to all Australian ships lost and Australian sailors who died in wartime.

 HMAS Sydney foremast at Bradleys Head